On the sensitivity of the optimal partition for parametric second-order conic optimization: Sensitivity of the optimal partition

-\begin{definition} A singleton invariancy set $\{\bar{\epsilon}\} \in \interior(\mathcal{E})$ is called a \textit{transition point} if for every $\varsigma > 0$ there exists an $\epsilon \in (\bar{\epsilon}-\varsigma,\bar{\epsilon}+\varsigma) \subseteq \interior(\mathcal{E})$ such that $\pi(\bar{\epsilon}) \neq \pi(\epsilon)$. \end{definition} It can be interpreted from Definitions~\ref{nonlinearity_SOCO} and~\ref{transition_SOCO} that a singleton invariancy set either belongs to a nonlinearity interval, or it is a transition point.
-Further, it immediately follows that the boundary points of invariancy or nonlinearity intervals belong to the set of transition points in $\interior(\mathcal{E})$.
-On the other hand, an algebraic formulation of a transition point reveals that a transition point must be on the boundary of an invariancy or a nonlinearity interval, as stated in Lemma~\ref{transition_point_finiteness}.
+It can be deducted from Definitions~\ref{nonlinearity_SOCO} and~\ref{transition_SOCO} that a singleton invariancy set either belongs to a nonlinearity interval, or it is a transition point.
+Further, it immediately follows that the boundary points, in $\interior(\mathcal{E})$, of invariancy or nonlinearity intervals belong to the set of transition points.
+On the other hand, a \textit{semi-algebraic}~\cite[Page~57]{BPR06} formulation of the optimal set reveals that a transition point must be a boundary point, in $\interior(\mathcal{E})$, of an invariancy or a nonlinearity interval, as stated in Theorem~\ref{transition_point_finiteness}.
+As a result, one can partition $\interior(\mathcal{E})$ into the finite union of invariancy intervals, nonlinearity intervals, and transition points.